ibm-cloud-docs/security-compliance/iam.md

 {: tip}

-### Roles for security Insights
+### Roles for Security Insights
 {: #insights-roles}

-The following events are triggered by the security Insights component of the {{site.data.keyword.compliance_short}}.
+The following events are triggered by the Security Insights component of the {{site.data.keyword.compliance_short}}.

 | Action                                   | Description                    | Role                    |
 | :--------------------------------------- | :----------------------------- | :---------------------- |